LibertyDSNP/spec/pages/Ethereum/Identity.md

 1. Provide the interface for a DSNP identity.
 1. Specify the delegation model and related interface.
 1. Specify the ownership model and related interface.
-1. Provide the list of EIPs that must be supported by a DSNP compatible identity.
+1. Provide the list of EIPs that must be supported by a DSNP-compatible identity.

 ## Details